|

 Encounters of the Third Kind (1977), and this flick

-children's film about a being that is stranded on Earth.
-He
+family film about a being who is stranded on Earth.
+The

 named Elliott.
 The benevolent creature is curious and quickly